sveltia/sveltia-cms/README.md

   - In addition to a streamlined workflow, it offers great performance by loading files natively through the browser rather than using a slow, ad hoc API.
   - It also allows you to bypass the 30 MB file size limit[^51].
   - The `logo_url` defined in the configuration will be used[^49].
+- Eliminates some workflow disruptions in the Content Editor:
   - Click once (the Save button) instead of twice (Publish > Publish now) to save an entry.
-- The Entry Editor closes automatically when an entry is saved.
+  - The editor closes automatically when an entry is saved.
 - You can upload multiple assets at once.
 (See below)
 - You can delete multiple entries and assets at once.
 - Some keyboard shortcuts are available for faster editing.
 More to come!